lalyman/lin-alg-workshop/README.md

   to play with the notebooks in your browser --- no configurations or installations required.
 Phew!
 Keep in mind that you cannot save your changes this way.

-  * After hitting the link, *it takes the Binder service a few minutes to generate the Github repository for your use*, but you should be able to view its progress along the way.
+  * After hitting the link, *it takes the Binder service a few minutes to generate the Github repository for your use*, but you should be able to view its progress along the way in the Build Log.
   * If you navigate away from the browser tab, the link will time out at some point and need to be **regenerated** by clicking [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lalyman/lin-alg-workshop/HEAD) again.